alainwolf/roll.urown.net/server/network.rst

 Network Restart
 ^^^^^^^^^^^^^^^

-Altough there is a networking service, it can not be restarted.
+Although there is a networking service, it can not be restarted.
 The usual command `sudo service networking restart` fails with a message like the following::

     stop: Job failed while stopping